MicrosoftDocs/azure-video-indexer/azure-video-indexer/video-indexer-use-apis.md

 ## Prerequisites

 Upload a media file.
-There are two ways to do this:
+There are two ways:

 1. **Upload a media file to the URL of your choice (recommended)**.
 You can use a public network location.
 After you upload the file, you can check whether the file is accessible to AVI by copying and pasting it into your browser's location bar.
-If you can play the media file, then it is likely that VI can also access it.
+If you can play the media file, then it's likely that VI can also access it.
 If you would like to secure the storage location using Azure Storage Blob, upload the file and obtain a SAS URL.
 For more information about getting a secure URL for your file, see [Azure Blob Storage SAS URLs](/azure/storage/common/storage-sas-overview).
 This URL is used to copy your file to Azure AI Video Indexer for indexing.

 1. **Send the video file a byte array in the request body**.
 For more information about uploading a media file as a byte array in a request body, see [Upload a blob with .NET](/azure/storage/blobs/storage-blob-upload).